Home ยป Blog ยป Living Math ยป An Abstract Art and Living Math Activity Inspired by Kandinsky

 Art and living math make a fantastic duo.
 Anytime you combine the creativity of art with the logical side of nature, you’ve got a powerful activity connecting both sides of the brain for meaningful learning.

-This particular lesson brings art and math together through a fun project inspired by the famous abstract artist, Wassily Kandinsky.
+This particular lesson combines art and math through a fun project inspired by the famous abstract artist Wassily Kandinsky.

 Kandinsky art project